jake-drysdale/kadtk/README.md

 }
 ```

-We sincerely thank the authors of the following papers for sharing the code as open source:
+We sincerely thank the authors of the following papers for sharing the code as open source: [fadtk](https://github.com/microsoft/fadtk) [fadtk with panns](https://github.com/DCASE2024-Task7-Sound-Scene-Synthesis/fadtk)
 ```latex
 @article{fad_embeddings,
     author = {Tailleur, Modan and Lee, Junwon and Lagrange, Mathieu and Choi, Keunwoo and Heller, Laurie M. and Imoto, Keisuke and Okamoto, Yuki},